arnaublanco/Fluospotter/README.md

 Fluospotter addresses these challenges by automatically finding puncta without the need for human intervention.
 It achieves precise and efficient puncta detection in fluorescent microscopy images by leveraging a neural network.
 Moreover, it utilizes a trained U-Net optimized for fast segmentation of cell nuclei.

+### Segmentation model

+Fluospotter uses an [nnU-Net architecture](https://www.nature.com/articles/s41592-020-01008-z), a semantic segmentation method that automatically adapts a U-Net to a given dataset.
+Traditionally, when faced with a new problem, a tailored solution needs to be manually designed and optimized based on the volume sizes, the voxel sizes, the class ratio, among other factors.
+However, this is not the case with nnU-Net, as it analyzes the provided training cases and automatically configures a matching U-Net-based segmentation pipeline.
+The model has been trained on data containing three distinct classes:

+* Class 0 (*background*): Represents areas outside the nuclei.
+* Class 1 (*border*): Captures the boundaries of the nuclei, helping to separate touching cells.
+* Class 2 (*interior*): Represents the inside region of the cell nuclei.

+This multi-class segmentation approach allows Fluospotter to accurately delineate the spatial structure of cell nuclei, even in challenging scenarios where cells are closely packed or overlapping.
+It also enables segmentation with an unknown number of cells, which can later be utilized for instance segmentation.
+For instance segmentation, connected component labels are assigned to the regions classified as class 2 (interior) to identify and distinguish individual cells.

+Since nuclei can expand across multiple z-slices, it is possible that one nucleus in a particular slice could be mistakenly merged with a different nucleus in the adjacent slice.
+To address this, after assigning unique labels, each z-slice is iterated through for every label and compared with all the previous ones based on several shape descriptors: area, perimeter, compactness, elongation, and eccentricity.
+If any label's values exceed the `mean + 3*standard deviation` (using the [three-sigma rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule)), it is flagged as a wrong merge, indicating that two or more nuclei have been incorrectly combined.

+Segmentation is performed using a moving window approach to handle the data in smaller chunks, as processing the entire volume at once would be computationally expensive in terms of memory.

 ## Installation

 This package is built for Python versions newer than 3.6 and can easily be installed with pip: